KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        <p>This event is tracked when a user views an email, in-app notification, or a web notification sent from CleverTap.</p>
+        <p>This event is tracked when a user views an email, in-app notification, native display or a web notification sent from CleverTap.
+Note: Native display rendering is handled by the customer.
+CT will only track the event for native display if the customer raises an event.
+For more information, refer to  [Android Native Display](https://developer.clevertap.com/docs/android-native-display#raise-events-for-tracking) and [iOS Native Display](https://developer.clevertap.com/docs/native-display-ios). </p>
       </td>

       <td>